Bachelor of Science in Health Sciences

 |Major Electives (three units, at least two of which must be HLSC)||3|

 Natural Science: select one unit from the following

 |Medical Terminology and Pathology|

-Wellness Course: select one course from the following
+Wellness: select one unit from the following

 |Seminar in Integrative Medicine|